sighingnow/jekyll-gitbook/_posts/2024-05-27-exp_design.md

 ---
-title: Experimental Design Handbook
+title: Experimental Design and Analysis Handbook
 author: Lucas Cruz
 date: 2024-05-27
-category: experimentation
+category: [experimentation, statistics]
 layout: post
 permalink: /experimental-design
 mermaid: true
 ---

 This handbook provides an introductory guide to experimental design, made for data scientists and researchers.
-The material is based on the lecture notes from the University of Waterloo's STAT 430/830 course, which offers an in-depth exploration of statistical methods for designing and analyzing experiments.
-The goal is to present these concepts in a clear and precise manner, ensuring that readers can apply these principles to their own work in experimentation as I did.
+The material is based on the book [Design and Analysis of Experiments, 10th Edition](https://www.wiley.com/en-br/Design+and+Analysis+of+Experiments%2C+10th+Edition-p-9781119492443) by Douglas C. Montgomery.
+The goal is to present these concepts clearly and precisely, ensuring that readers can apply these principles to their own work in experimentation as I did.

+> **Note:** While the book focuses on engineering and science applications, this handbook will emphasize product and e-commerce applications.
+>
+> For a more comprehensive coverage of experimental design principles, **I highly recommend checking out the full book**.
+{: .block-tip }

 ## Chapter 1: Introduction